 10. Can My Furnace Cause a Fire or Explode?

 Heating equipment may be the 2nd leading cause of house fires, but that is mostly from space heaters.
 Furnaces are pretty safe, but they can catch on fire.
 One way a furnace can catch on fire is if there is a problem with the blower motor.
 It doesn’t happen a lot, but blower motors can stop working for some reason and cause the furnace to overheat.
 Furnaces also run on combustable gas, whether that is natural gas or propane.
 (Oil furnaces or burners are pretty rare in the Charlotte area where we are located, but a lot more common in the Northeastern United States).
 If something goes wrong with the supply line or a leak is created somewhere near the furnace, there is the possibility of explosion or fire.
-Chances are you’re furnace won’t catch on fire or explode.
+Chances are your furnace won’t catch on fire or explode.
 It is much more likely to just stop working properly.
 In fact, carbon monoxide is probably a bigger danger than fire or explosion.

 9. Can a Furnace Leak Carbon Monoxide?